Importing cars and car parts

 Importing cars

-When you import a car, you register it in your name or your company’s name by registering the license plate number with RDW, the Netherlands Vehicle Authority.
+When you import a car, you register it in your name or your company’s name by registering the licence plate number with RDW, the Netherlands Vehicle Authority.
 You will also have to pay the Dutch BPM tax on passenger cars and motorbikes.

-License plate registration
+Licence plate registration

 Before your imported vehicle is considered road-legal, it has to be registered in your name or your company’s name.
 To do so, simply follow this handy roadmap and register your vehicle with RDW.
 If you are going to use the car yourself, register it in your own name or your company’s name.
 If you want to sell the cars as a dealer, include the vehicles in your company stock (in Dutch).
-You will receive the license plate number on a vehicle registration card.
+You will receive the licence plate number on a vehicle registration card.

-BPM tax
+Bpm tax

-Calculating BPM
+Calculating bpm

-BPM exemption for delivery vans
+Bpm exemption for delivery vans

 Importing car parts